History of religion in the United States: Social Gospel

-Fundamentalism resurgent and pushed back
+Resurgence and retreat of fundamentalism

-These "strident fundamentalists" in the 1920s devoted themselves to fighting against the teaching of evolution in the nation's schools and colleges, especially by passing state laws that affected public schools.
+In the 1920s, these "strident fundamentalists" devoted themselves to fighting against the teaching of evolution in the nation's schools and colleges, especially by passing state laws that affected public schools.
 William Bell Riley took the initiative in the 1925 Scopes Trial by bringing in famed politician William Jennings Bryan as an assistant to the local prosecutor, Bryan drew national media attention to the trial.
 In the half century after the Scopes Trial, fundamentalists had little success in shaping government policy, and they were generally defeated in their efforts to reshape the mainline denominations, which refused to join fundamentalist attacks on evolution.
 Particularly after the Scopes Trial, liberals saw a division between Christians in favor of the teaching of evolution, whom they viewed positively, and Christians against evolution, whom they viewed negatively.

 Webb (1991) traces the political and legal struggles between strict creationists and Darwinists to influence the extent to which evolution would be taught as science in Arizona and California schools.
-After Scopes was convicted, creationists throughout the United States sought similar antievolution laws for their states.
-They sought to ban evolution as a topic for study, or at least relegate it to the status of unproven theory perhaps taught alongside the biblical version of creation.
-Educators, scientists, and other distinguished laymen favored evolution.
-This struggle occurred later in the Southwest than in other US areas and persisted through the Sputnik era.
+After Scopes was convicted, creationists throughout the United States sought to pass similar anti-evolution laws in their states.
+They sought to ban the study of the theory of evolution, or at the very least, they sought to relegate evolution to the status of an unproven theory which could probably be taught along with the biblical version of creation.
+Educators, scientists, and other distinguished laymen believed in the theory of evolution.
+Later, this struggle occurred in the Southwest more frequently than it occurred in other areas of the US, and it persisted through the Sputnik era.